netdata/netdata/exporting/README.md

 # Exporting engine reference

 Welcome to the exporting engine reference guide.

-This guide contains comprehensive information about enabling, configuring, and monitoring Netdata's exporting engine, which allows you to send metrics to more than 20 external time series databases.
+This guide contains comprehensive information about enabling, configuring, and monitoring Netdata's exporting engine, which allows you to send metrics to external time-series databases.

-To learn the basics of locating and editing health configuration files, read up on [how to export metrics](/docs/export/README.md), and follow the [exporting quickstart](/docs/export/README.md#exporting-quickstart).
+For a quick introduction to the exporting engine's features, read our doc on [exporting metrics to time-series databases](/docs/export/external-databases.md), or jump in to [enabling a connector](/docs/export/enable-connector.md).

-The exporting engine is an update for the former [backends](/backends/README.md), which is deprecated and will be deleted soon.
-It has a modular structure and supports metric exporting via multiple exporting connector instances at the same time.
+The exporting engine has a modular structure and supports metric exporting via multiple exporting connector instances at the same time.
 You can have different update intervals and filters configured for every exporting connector instance.

 The exporting engine has its own configuration file `exporting.conf`.
 Configuration is almost similar to [backends](/backends/README.md#configuration).
 The most important difference is that type of a connector should be